Real World Learning

 Schools want to provide opportunities for students to develop the skills and competencies to prepare them for a productive future.
 Such opportunities include connecting with students’ lives and interests, and engaging them in solving relevant and authentic problems.
-Project-based learning, maker learning, and community based learning opportunities can be challenging to implement.
+Project-based learning, maker learning, and community based learning opportunities are promising, but can be challenging to implement.
 Additionally, partnerships with local businesses and other community partners can provide service learning, internships, and apprenticeships for students but can be difficult to organize, sustain and scale.
-For all of these rich real-world learning opportunities, it can be difficult to ensure that all students have equitable access.
+For all of these rich real world learning opportunities, it districts are working to ensure that all students have equitable access.

 Ideas from the Field